EdwardRees/Autograder/README.md

 2. `student_names` should be set to the `csv` file containing the student names and username pairs.
 3. `debug mode` should be set to `true` if the output should include `debug` level logged values.
 Otherwise this can be `false` if only `info` level values are required.
 4. `log_destination` should be set to the name of the log file.
+5. `test_repo` should be set the GitHub repository that contains testcases.

 ### Adding the alias